Free Consultation

 What happens when the Fed cuts rates?

 Rate cuts make borrowing cheaper, stimulate the economy, and increase risk appetite.
 Equities tend to strengthen, bond yields fall, and the dollar may weaken.
+However, the market reaction depends on whether the cut was expected and what the Fed signals about further steps.

 How quickly do rate changes affect the economy?